Character Specifications

 • Orientation - Characters must face positive Z and stand up in positive Y.

-• Pose - Before exporting, set your character to an I-Pose when possible.
+• Pose - Before exporting, set your character to an I-Pose, A-Pose, or T-Pose when possible.

-Roblox supports 3 standards of body types: Normal, Slender, and Classic.
+Roblox supports 3 standards of body scales: Normal, Slender, and Classic.
 These standards allow developers to create experiences and spaces with consistent body sizes for standardizing movement and interaction.
-While the minimum sizes for each body type is the same, each body type has a unique maximum total body size, as well as a range for each body asset.
+While the minimum sizes for each body scale is the same, each body scale has a unique maximum total body size, as well as a range for each body asset.

 Normal

-In the 3D Importer, use Rig Type > Rthro to import your model as a Normal body type.
+In the 3D Importer, use Rig Type > Rthro to import your model as a Normal body scale.

 Minimum (in studs)